 Details of the assessment arrangements are in your course and module handbooks.

 Plagiarism and Academic Misconduct

 All students must abide by the Core Regulations for the use of IT.
-This explains what we expect of student to keep University computing services secure.
+It explains what we expect of a student to keep University computing services secure.
 Students breaking these Regulations may face disciplinary action.
 Students must follow the Email Use Policy and the Social Media Guidelines for Students.